 When a natural or man-made disaster strikes, you basically have two choices: either stay inside until it’s all over and done.
 Or take your stuff, as much as you can carry, and get as far away as possible.
-Though most preppers have a choice in mind, bugging in or bugging out may not, in fact, be up to you.
-Circumstances might force you to do one or the other.

 I would say about 80% of people would rather bug in than bug out, and for very good reasons.
 You may already have large food and water stockpiles, and your home defense systems in place, but the most important thing is bugging in means you don’t have to risk your life going out into the unknown.